dakshitha/saml/README.md

 In an SP-initiated flow, the process begins with the service provider (SP) redirecting the user to the identity provider (IdP) for authentication.
 The steps include:

-1. User Requests Access: The user attempts to access a resource at the SP.
+1. The user attempts to access a resource at the SP.
-2. SP Redirects to IdP: The SP redirects the user to the IdP for authentication.
+2. The SP redirects the user to the IdP for authentication.
-3. IdP Authenticates User: The user authenticates at the IdP.
+3. The user authenticates at the IdP.
-4. IdP Sends SAML Response: The IdP sends a SAML response back to the SP.
+4. The IdP sends a SAML response back to the SP.
-5. SP Grants Access: The SP processes the SAML response and grants the user access.
+5. The SP processes the SAML response and grants the user access.

 ## Prerequisites